 Security surveillance application with object tracking (left image) and with classification and prediction of behavior (center and right images)

 WHAT: this scenario refers to Smart Industry, where DL is used for speech recognition.
-The objective of this use case is to develop an embedded speech recognition system that would activate/deactivate PLC-controlled tooling machinery in an industrial environment, without relying on a cloud backend.
+The objective of this use case is to develop an embedded speech recognition system that would activate/deactivate PLC-controlled tooling machinery or collaborative robot in an industrial environment, without relying on a cloud backend.

 WHY: both the speech and the voice recognition markets are expected to grow quite fast from here to 2022 and voice-activated or voice-controlled devices are booming in the recent years thanks to the evolutionary step that voice recognition and speech recognition technologies had performed.
 It is generally true that, as computing devices of all shapes and sizes increasingly surround us, we will come to rely more on natural interfaces such as voice, touch, and gesture.
 Despite visual and audio perception are of paramount importance, we can say that speech has historically had a high priority in human communication, being developed long before the introduction of writing.
 Therefore, it has the potential to be an important mode of interaction with computers and machinery.
 Moreover, speech can be used at a distance, making it extremely useful for situations where the operator has to keep hands and eyes somewhere else.
 In the past, developing an intelligent voice interface was a complex task – feasible only if a dedicated development team inside a major corporation like Apple, Google or Microsoft could be made available to system designers.
 Today, however, due to the emergence of a small but growing number of cloud- based APIs, it is now possible for developers to build an intelligent voice interface for any app or website without requiring an advanced degree in natural language processing.
 Those API, however, require to have an available, high-speed, computing intensive cloud backend to elaborate all the voice and speech features including noise extraction, noise suppression, voice pattern recognition, user identification, emotion detection, word recognition, semantic pattern elaboration and so on, with expected latencies and loss in precision that could impact critical applications such as those related to machinery interaction.